wandb/docs/docs/guides/registry/download_use_artifact.md

 artifact = api.artifact(name = artifact_name)
 ```

 Where the `ORG_NAME` is the display name of your organization.
 Multi-tenant SaaS users can find the name of their organization in the organization's settings page at `https://wandb.ai/account-settings/`.
-Dedicated Cloud and Self-Managed users, contact your account administrator for the name of your organization.
+Dedicated Cloud and Self-Managed users, contact your account administrator to confirm your organization's display name.
 :::

 ## Copy and paste pre-generated code snippet